magnific0/uzblicious/README.md

 ### Selecting bookmarks and running uzblicious

 A favorite bookmark is easily selected with DMENU's on-the-fly look-up ability.
-Fire up uzblicious and type a search string (and navigate with your cursors) to select/highlight the desired match and hit '<Enter>' to visit.
+Fire up uzblicious and type a search string (and navigate with your cursors) to select/highlight the desired match and hit `<Enter>` to visit.
 Whatever you type will be matched to the addresses, titles and/or tags of your bookmarks.

 ### Following a URL

 Simply type the address of the website you would like to visit.
-You do not have to type strict urls, e.g. 'google.com' will do just fine.
-Mind that bookmarks will be given preference, so if your desired destination also matches a previously bookmarked item then selection ('<Enter>') will follow your bookmark instead of your typed address (it was interpreted as a search word and it matched with an bookmark).
-To confirm what is type and not what is high-lighted simply press '<Shift><Enter>'
+You do not have to type strict urls, e.g. `google.com` will do just fine.
+Mind that bookmarks will be given preference, so if your desired destination also matches a previously bookmarked item then selection (`<Enter>`) will follow your bookmark instead of your typed address (it was interpreted as a search word and it matched with an bookmark).
+To confirm what is type and not what is high-lighted simply press `<Shift><Enter>`

 ### Searching the web

-To search the web with your favorite browser simply type some keywords and hit '<Enter>'.
+To search the web with your favorite browser simply type some keywords and hit `<Enter>`.
 Mind that, as with following a URL, if your search string matches a bookmark hitting return will open the bookmark instead of launching a search.
-To confirm what is type and not what is high-lighted simply press '<Shift><Enter>'
+To confirm what is type and not what is high-lighted simply press `<Shift><Enter>`

 ### Selecting a search engine

 To select a specific search engine, simply prefix your query by the search engine handle.
-For istance to search with Duck Duck Go, use 'ddg:some test query'.
+For istance to search with Duck Duck Go, use `ddg:some test query`.

 Installation
 --------------

-1. Copy the uzblicious.sh script to '~/.local/share/uzbl/scripts/'
+1. Copy the uzblicious.sh script to `~/.local/share/uzbl/scripts/`

-2. Copy and edit uzblicious.conf to '~/.config/uzbl/', set up your account name and password.
+2. Copy and edit uzblicious.conf to `~/.config/uzbl/`, set up your account name and password.

-3. Edit uzbl config ('~/.config/uzbl/config') and add the following lines so uzbl will spawn the script:
+3. Edit uzbl config (`~/.config/uzbl/config`) and add the following lines so uzbl will spawn the script:

 		# The following command will invoke the add tag command

 		@cbind d = spawn @scripts_dir/uzblicious.sh -a

 		# Browse bookmarks, urls and search queries in a new window

 		@cbind U = spawn @scripts_dir/uzblicious.sh -n

 		# Browse bookmarks, urls and search queries in current window

 		@cbind u = spawn @scripts_dir/uzblicious.sh

 		# Browse history in a new window

 		@cbind H = spawn @scripts_dir/uzblicious.sh -b history -n

 		# Browse history in current window

 		@cbind h = spawn @scripts_dir/uzblicious.sh -b history

 4. Make sure to comment out any current bindings to the afore mentioned keys to prevent any problems.
 Additionally you could set-up bindings to other functions, such as sync and clear history.

 5. Sync your bookmarks